Generalized equivalences between subsampling and ridge regularization: Generalized risk equivalences of ensemble estimators

-Both \Cref{thm:equiv-risk} and \Cref{prop:equiv-risk-X} provide specific second-order equivalences for the full-ensemble ridge estimators.
+Both \Cref{thm:equiv-risk} and \Cref{prop:equiv-risk-X} provide specific second-order equivalences for the full-ensemble ridge estimators, in the sense that the quadratic functionals of the estimators associated with $(\bA,\bb)$ are asymptotically the same.
 See \Cref{fig:risk} for visual illustrations of both equivalences.
 These statements are presented separately because their proofs differ, with the proof for the dependent case being more intricate.
 We note that by combining the risk functionals in \Cref{tab:functionals}, it is possible to further extend the equivalences to other types of functionals not directly covered by statements above, using composition and continuous mapping.
 For example, it is not difficult to show that similar equivalences hold for the generalized cross-validation in the full ensembles \citep{du2023gcv}.
-This follows by combining the result for training error from \Cref{prop:equiv-risk-X} and the denominator concentration proved in Lemma 3.4 of \citep{du2023gcv}.
+This follows by combining the result for training error from \Cref{prop:equiv-risk-X} and for denominator concentration proved in Lemma 3.4 of \citep{du2023gcv}.

 \Cref{thm:equiv-risk} generalizes the existing equivalence results for the prediction risk \citep{lejeune2020implicit,patil2022bagging,du2023gcv} to include general risk functionals under milder assumptions.
 As summarized in \Cref{tab:summary}, we allow for a general response model and feature covariance without assuming convergence of the spectral distributions $H_p$ to a fixed distribution $H$.
 This flexibility is achieved by showing equivalences of the underlying resolvents in the estimators rather than deriving the limiting functionals as done in previous works.
 To extend results allowing for a general response, we generalize certain concentration results by leveraging tools from \cite{bartlett_montanari_rakhlin_2021} to handle the dependency between the linear and non-linear components.